-A frame for the valve operating gear is constructed by bolting a semi-circle joining the 91⁄2 Angle Girders of the cylinder.
-To each compound curved strip so 4 Rods are journalled in the ends of the 3 Strips and each carries at its rear end of the arm of the Crank and a 3⁄4 Bolt is screwed into the tapped hole of its head, the push rod between the timing cams and the rocker arms of the tappets.
+A frame for the valve operating gear is constructed by bolting a semi-circle of two 3" Curved Strips to each end of the 41⁄2" Angle Girders joining the 91⁄2" Angle Girders of the cylinder.
+To each compound curved strip so formed are secured four 3" Strips as shown in Fig. 10.8e.
+Two 4" Rods are journalled in the ends of the 3" Strips and each carries at its rear end a Crank.
+A Handrail Support is fastened through the end hole of the arm of the Crank and a 1⁄2" Bolt is screwed into the tapped hole of its head.
+The 1⁄2" Bolt is connected by a Collar to an 111⁄2" Rod that forms the push rod between the timing cams and the rocker arms of the tappets.

-The tappets for the inlet and exhaust valves consist of 1" Rods locked in the longitudinal bores of Couplings, and the Rods that carry the rocker arms.
-The 1" Rods rest on the upper ends of two 31⁄2 Rods journalled in Double Arm Cran two 21⁄2 x 1⁄2 Double Angle Strips, which are supported between the compound curved strips of the rocker arm frame.
-The stems, and after they have been depressed by the tappets, they spring back into their original positions under the action which are fitted on the valve stems between Collars and the bosses of the Cranks (see Fig. 10.3e).
+The tappets for the inlet and exhaust valves consist of 1" Rods locked in the longitudinal bores of Couplings, and they are fastened on the 4" Rods that carry the rocker arms.
+The 1" Rods rest on the upper ends of two 31⁄2" Rods journalled in Double Arm Cranks bolted to the centres of two 21⁄2" x 1⁄2" Double Angle Strips, which are supported between the compound curved strips of the rocker arm frame.
+The 31⁄2" Rods form the valve stems, and after they have been depressed by the tappets, they spring back into their original positions under the action of Compression Springs, which are fitted on the valve stems between Collars and the bosses of the Cranks (see Fig. 10.8e).

-The sparking plug can also be seen in Fig. 10.8e.
-It is built up by fastening two Chim three \$^{} Discs on a 3" Screwed Rod.
-The \$^{} Discs are spaced apart by Washers.
+ey Adaptors, a ‡" Flanged Wheel, a Threaded The sparking plug can also be seen in Fig. 10.8e.
+It is built up by fastening two Chin three \$" Discs on a 3" Screwed Rod.
+The \$" Discs are spaced apart by Washers.